mrenyrab/kitra-project/README.md

 ```

 - **Find treasure [GET]** - http://localhost:4000/main/find-treasures

-  > Find treasure chests within a specified distance from the provided latitude and longitude
+  > - Find treasure chests within a specified distance from the provided latitude and longitude

-  > Distance should only be either 1(km) or 10(km).
+  > - Distance should only be either 1(km) or 10(km).

-  > Note that you must login and provide the token via Authorization>Bearer Token.
+  > - Note that you must login and provide the token via Authorization>Bearer Token.

-  > Sample input in postman:
+  > - Postman input [raw, json]:

 ```
 {